Overview

 Control over the AI

-A Rippling candidate received explicit feedback that they "relied too heavily on AI even though their initial approach was correct."
-They knew what to build but let the AI drive the implementation decisions instead of staying in control.
+A Rippling candidate got explicit feedback that they "relied too heavily on AI even though their initial approach was correct."
+They knew what to build, but they let the AI make the implementation decisions, and that's the distinction that cost them.
+Leaning on the AI to do the work is fine, but the trouble starts when you hand it the decisions too.
 At Canva, the interviewer pauses after each AI generation and asks "what does this code do?"
-If you can't walk through the generated logic confidently, it signals you're not actually directing the work.
+If you can't walk through the generated logic confidently, it tells them you're not really directing the work.

-• Accepting AI architectural suggestions without evaluating them (it proposes a BaseProcessor superclass; you add it without asking whether it actually makes sense)
+- Accepting AI architectural suggestions without evaluating them (it proposes a BaseProcessor superclass and you add it without asking whether it actually makes sense)

-• Treating AI output as the solution rather than a draft to review and accept or reject
+- Treating AI output as the finished solution rather than a draft to review and accept or reject

 If you replaced the AI with a junior engineer pair programming with you, would you be comfortable with how you're directing them?
 That's what interviewers are looking for.
 You're the senior engineer.
 The AI is your very fast, occasionally wrong, pair partner.